DarwinsArk/DD_Breed-Reference-Panel_V.2/README.md

 Version 2 contains 101 breeds with 12 dogs per breed and (TBD) SNP markers.

-_V.1 is the most current version used for Genomic Breed Mix results on the Darwin's Ark website; V.2 is in progress and undergoing validation by simulations._
+_V.1 is the most current version used for Genomic Breed Mix results on the Darwin's Ark website; V.2 is in progress and undergoing validation by simulations.
+Due to a higher density of SNP markers, it is TBD whether the files can be hosted on Github or may need to be provided elsewhere._

 ## Data Sources and Acknowledgments